EurovisionAgain

-EurovisionAgain, usually stylized as #EurovisionAgain, was an initiative that ran from 21 March 2020 to 20 November 2021 to re-broadcast previous finals of the Eurovision Song Contest on YouTube during the COVID-19 lockdowns.
-Conceived by journalist Rob Holley, it eventually became a collaborative effort between Eurovision fans, the European Broadcasting Union (EBU) and its member broadcasters.
+EurovisionAgain, usually stylized as #EurovisionAgain, was an initiative that initially ran from 21 March 2020 to 20 November 2021, and later briefly returned in April 2026, to re-broadcast previous finals of the Eurovision Song Contest on YouTube.
+Conceived by journalist Rob Holley during the COVID-19 lockdowns, it eventually became a collaborative effort between Eurovision fans, the European Broadcasting Union (EBU) and its member broadcasters.

 History

 Upon hearing about the cancellation of the Eurovision Song Contest 2020 due to the COVID-19 pandemic, journalist Rob Holley launched an initiative to watch a past contest on YouTube every week as a replacement, eventually giving it the title EurovisionAgain.
 The initiative quickly became popular, so the EBU itself decided to partake.
 Every Saturday (which was shifted to the third Saturday of every month starting from 18 July 2020) at 21:00 CEST, the Eurovision YouTube channel would re-broadcast a final of a previous contest, revealed by the EurovisionAgain team 15 minutes before the start.
 Contests prior to 2004 were available for a limited time.

 The initiative was generally received as a welcome distraction for Eurovision fans during the COVID-19 lockdowns.
 On Twitter, #EurovisionAgain regularly became a trending topic and received positive reactions from past participants.
 As part of the initiative, Holley collected over £24,700 for UK-based LGBTQ+ charities.
 The 2020 season ended with a special edition, where the 26 most popular songs that did not qualify for the final, one from each country, as chosen via the official Eurovision social media handles, were streamed and put to a fan-vote.
 Iceland's 2016 entry, "Hear Them Calling" by Greta Salóme, won the fan-vote.